 A Review of our Emerald Princess Cruise of Alaska’s Inside Passage

-It was with some trepidation we arrived at the cruise ship dock in Seattle.
-We were about to board for a one-week Alaska cruise sailing the Inside Passage on the Emerald Princess.
+It was with some trepidation we arrived at the cruise ship dock for our Seattle to Alaska cruise.
+We were about to board for a one-week Emerald Princess Alaska cruise sailing the beautiful, glacier-lined Inside Passage.

 Why the trepidation?
 Prior to this our largest cruise ship had a capacity of 135 passengers (and there were only 85 of us)!
 So, 3500 passengers on one ship was mind blowing and as we arrived nothing allayed my fears.
 The boat is the size of a small floating city!